Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools

 So understood, persuadability is not simply a feature of a given Judge model.
 Rather, it is a function of the Judge model, given a specific pair of Advocate models.
 More formally, for any given pair of Advocate models, we define a Judge model's Pairwise Persuadability, $p_2$, as:

 where $m_1$ and $m_2$ are the number of times that each Advocate model was successful against the other in our trial, and $n$ is the number of trials in which this specific pair of Advocate models was presented to the relevant Judge model.
 Pairwise persuadability thus takes a value between 0 and 0.5, representing the proportionate departure from the 50\% success rate that we would see if the Judge model was wholly non-persuadable.
 So, for example, if one model wins 75\% of the time, $p_2$ would be 0.25.
 If one model wins 100\% of the time, $p_2$ would be 0.5.
 And if both models were equally successful, $p_2$ would be 0 (i.e., the Judge model is not persuadable).

-For a given population of Advocate models, we define the Judge Model's Population Persuadability, $p_{pop}$, as the extent to which, across all model pairs, the model favours one model over the other.
+For a given population of Advocate models, we define the Judge model's Population Persuadability, $p_{pop}$, as the extent to which, across all model pairs, the model favours one model over the other.
+More formally:

 where $N$ is the set of all model pairings, and $n_{pop}$ is the total number of trials across all model pairings.
 As with Pairwise Persuadability, Population Persuadability takes a value between 0 and 0.5 representing the average departure from a 50/50 result, across all possible pairs given the population of Advocate models.

 As will be clear from these definitions, judgments of persuadability are always context dependent, depending not only on the substantive questions being considered, but also on the range of Advocate models used.